 However, keep in mind that in case you have got a little budget, you can apply to your vendor’s team that helped you develop a new BI system and ask them to learn your employees how to perform with it.

-What else you should know about the BI integration steps?
-Our complete post answers this question — open it and consider!
+What else you should know about the BI integration stages?
+Read our full "Business Intelligence Implementation Steps" guide to get answers on this question

 What to Remember When Implementing BIDW Software Solutions